SCHEDULE OF TRAINING COURSES FOR BEGINNERS

 – this site also gives information on all our events open to branch members.

-We have never cancelled a course but the branch reserves the right to do so should we consider the course non-viable for whatever reason (eg. severe weather warnings, foot and mouth outbreaks etc.) – wherever possible at least one week’s notice will be given and participants will be offered a place on an alternative course or given a full refund.
+Pandemics apart we have only ever cancelled a course once but the branch reserves the right to do so should we consider the course non-viable for whatever reason (eg. severe weather warnings, foot and mouth outbreaks, pandemics etc.) – wherever possible at least one week’s notice will be given and participants will be offered a place on an alternative course or given a full refund.

 For further information and to check availability, contact Paul Clayton(Secretary) on 07733 103 500 (evenings or weekends only) or e-mail email@example.com